ahmetbarpa/Encryption-Decryption/README.md

-# Rotor Machine
+# Encryption-Decryption
- Simple Encryption&Decryption program written in Java.
+This is simple Encryption&Decryption program written in Java as a hyperskill.org learning project.